blinkbitcoin/blink-for-woocommerce/readme.txt

 = Is there support for troubleshooting? =

-Yes, visit the Blink website for support and troubleshooting resources.
+Yes, visit the [Blink website](https://www.blink.sv/) for support and troubleshooting resources.

 == Screenshots ==

-1. Plugin Settings Page - Configure your Blink settings.
+1. Plugin Settings Page - Configure your Blink payment settings.
 2. Payment Checkout Page - Customers can choose to pay with Bitcoin via the Lightning Network during checkout.

 == Changelog ==